 Emergency Planning: sample documents for families planning for the possibility of detention and deportation.
 Includes financial, health, and childcare planning documents, including an FAQ on New York’s Parental Designation Form.
 Disponible aquí en español.

-Protecting Immigrants from ICE in Family Court
+Advising Immigrants on ICE in Family Courts

-ICE in New York Courts Survey: a statewide assessment of the chilling effect that ICE’s courthouse presence has on immigrant communities
+ICE in New York Courts Survey: a statewide assessment of the chilling effect that ICE’s courthouse presence has on immigrant communities.

 ICE Out of Courts Campaign: find out more about the growing campaign to keep ICE out of New York state courts